SOC 2 Bridge Letter Duration & Importance

 What’s included in a SOC 2 Bridge Letter?

-Although the AICPA’s SOC 2 compliance guidance doesn’t specifically talk about bridge letters, it’s a good practice to include the following components in the letter:
+Although the AICPA’s SOC 2 compliance guidance doesn’t specifically talk about bridge letters, it’s a good practice to include the following components in the bridge letter SOC report:

 • Start and End Date of your most recent SOC 2 attestation.